[Updated 21 July 2022 with Audio PSA on newborn birth registration campaign in camps]

 - Audio message on ending of Phase 2 of the joint registration exercise.
 (Rohingya Language, 2'21")

 - Loudspeaker audio message on the joint registration process.
 (Rohingya Language, 1'18") (also available without music)

 - Video following the details of the joint registration process, helping to explain how it works

 These materials are part of an ongoing series of multimedia outputs being produced by BBC Media Action to enhance the range and quality of tools available to information hubs, listener groups and other community-facing information services within the Rohingya emergency response.
 Original materials about registration were produced with funding from UNHCR; while more recent materials form part of the Common Service for Community Engagement and Accountability, which is delivered in partnership with Action Against Hunger and UNOPS and is funded by EU Humanitarian Aid and the UK Department for International Development.
-The PSA about the resumption of birth registration activities in camps is produced by BBC Media Action in partnership with Tdh and is supported by UNHCR.
+The PSAs about the resumption of birth registration activities in camps and newborn birth registration campaign is produced by BBC Media Action in partnership with Tdh and is supported by UNHCR.